 I was like, “Okay, I’m glad that it’s away now,” but I almost couldn’t even fully enjoy that sense of relief, because I was like, next year, it’s just going to come back again and probably hit ten times harder.
 It just really made me realize, “Oh, my gosh, this is happening now.”
 We need to do something.
 It was really impactful.
 Are things going to change?
 I really hope so.

-This testimony was co-created by members of the Climate Disaster Project at the University of Victoria.
-The project is an international teaching newsroom that works with disaster-affected communities to document and investigate their stories.
+This testimony was co-created by members of the Climate Disaster Project at the University of Victoria, in partnership with Simon Fraser University and the 2023 Global Media Education Summit.
+The Climate Disaster Project is an international teaching newsroom that works with disaster-affected communities to document and investigate their stories.
 For more information, please visit www.climatedisasterproject.com.